Stephanie Kay Nutrition

 Instructions

-2. In a pot, bring water to a boil, and add potatoes.
-Boil for about 15 minutes or until potatoes can be pierced with a fork.
-Strain, rinse with cold water, set aside and allow to cool.
+2. Bring a large pot of well-salted water to a boil, add the baby potatoes, and boil for 10 minutes or until the potatoes can be pierced with a fork.
+Strain, rinse with cold water, and set aside.

-3. In a saucepan on medium heat, add butter and leeks.
-Cook for 3-5 minutes until leeks are tender.
+3. In a pan on medium heat, warm the olive oil and butter, then add diced leek and cook for 3-4 minutes until leeks are tender.

-7. In a large bowl, crack the eggs, season with salt and pepper and whisk until well combined.
+5. In a large bowl, crack the eggs, season with salt and pepper, and whisk until well combined.
+Set aside.

-9. Transfer the baking dish to the oven and bake for 20-25 minutes, until eggs are set in the middle.
+9. Transfer the baking dish to the oven and bake for 25-30 minutes or until the eggs are set in the middle.

-10. This breakfast casserole can be served hot or cold and can be stored covered in the fridge for 3-4 days.
+10. Once cooked, this spinach breakfast casserole can be served immediately or cooled and stored in the fridge for 4 days or in the freezer for up to 3 months.

 Did you make this recipe?